dask/dask/docs/source/array-creation.rst

    store

 In some cases, one may wish to store an intermediate result in long term storage.
-This intermediate result can then be used in later computation.
+This differs from ``persist``, which is mainly used to manage intermediate results within Dask that don't necessarily have longevity.
-This could be useful for a variety of cases like saving work before a flaky step, as a simple form of caching, a useful restore/stopping point in a long computation, inclusion of the intermediate value in later analysis, etc.
+Intermediate storage is mainly useful in cases where the data is needed outside of Dask (e.g. on disk, in a database, in the cloud, etc.).
+It can be useful as a checkpoint for long running or flaky computations.

 This uses ``store`` or anything that builds off of ``store`` to provide this functionality.
 The intermediate storage operation can be done in one of two